tengmx/tengmx.github.io/pages/tools.md

 [ComplexDiff](https://github.com/tengmx/ComplexDiff).
 An R-package to normalize and estimate differential DNA bindings of protein complexes with ChIP-seq data.
+This package considers several unique features of protein complexes and provides better performance compared to tools developed for generic differential binding analysis.

 [rnaseqcomp](https://bioconductor.org/packages/rnaseqcomp).
-An R/Bioconductor pakcage providing several quantitative and visualized benchmarks for RNA-seq quantification pipelines, accompanied with an easy-to-use [web tool](http://rafalab.rc.fas.harvard.edu/rnaseqbenchmark).
+An R/Bioconductor pakcage providing evaluation and visualization of several quantitative benchmarks for RNA-seq quantification pipelines, accompanied with an easy-to-use [web tool](http://rafalab.rc.fas.harvard.edu/rnaseqbenchmark).
 Quantifications of genes, transcripts, junctions or exons in two compared conditions by each pipeline with necessary meta information should be